Year 1 and 2 are the Key Stage 1 classes. In KS1 Numeracy and Literacy are

 PE lessons are build up from 3 main activities: ball skills, dance and gymnastics.
 The indoor sessions in the hall focus on developing coordination as well as team spirit, working towards a goal and core stability within the body, all in a playful way using games to challenge the children.
 In the afternoons there are sports sessions out in the field, focussing on: ball skills or athletics for Year 1 and 2 or cricket and rounders in term 1, hockey and athletics in term 2 and football and netball in term 3 from Year 3 upwards.

-Swimming lessons are taught per class, with coach Mwanase and Mwarimu.
+Swimming lessons take place each week per class, with trained coaches and life-guards.
 This happens from as early as FS1, to promote water confidence through play.
-When the children are ready they start working on basic strokes and techniques, which they will keep developing till Year 6.
+When the children are ready they start working on basic strokes and techniques, which they will keep developing till Year 8.

-Kivukoni School has its own swimming team and The Creek Club offers private lessons for all levels (after school).
+Kivukoni School has its own swimming team who are frequently adorned with medals, and our Creek Club partners offers private lessons for all levels to further enhance their swimming.

-We have a Computer Lab, complete with projectors and programs enabling pupils to learn what a computer is and what its different parts are called (from as early on as FS1) to being able to use Excel, the internet and simple animation programs (Year 6).
-The children are progressing well with Ms. Sarah, our IT teacher, and enjoy linking their class and topic work with the world of IT.
+The Computer Lab, complete with 18 desktops, projectors and programs enabling pupils to learn all about computing, IT and programming, is a hive of activity and buzzing minds.
+The children enjoy linking their class and topic work with the wide world of IT.
 They are proud to give Powerpoint Presentations to their parents demonstrating their achievements and we hope that many will have the chance to put their skills to use at home as well.
 From Year 2 onwards we teach and encourage the use of 'touch typing' as there is no doubt that computer literacy is an essential skill to all these young pupils.

-All classes go on educational field trips, some of which are residential in KS2.
-We try and relate the trips to the topics as much as we can; visiting a Fire Engine when learning about 'Fire' or going snorkeling when learning about 'Oceans and Seas' for example.
+All classes go on educational field trips, some of which are residential in KS2 and 3.
+We try and relate the trips to the topics or projects as much as we can; visiting a Fire station when learning about 'Fire' or going snorkeling on the coral reefs when learning about 'Oceans and Seas' for example.
+School trips are a certain highlight for most of the children each year; it is wonderful how inspired they are by the broad range of places and activities available to us, and how much they grow with each new challenge.